 We always thought that you had to see the polar bears in the winter.
-We had visions of massive glassed in buggies crossing the white tundra landscape packed with people in search of the great polar bear.
+We had visions of massive glassed-in buggies crossing the white tundra landscape packed with people in search of the great polar bear.
 We never thought of walking with polar bears.

 Everyone knows that the polar bear is a dangerous bear and one of the few animals on earth that has actually been known to stalk humans.
-In other words, you should stay away from polar bears right?
-So when we heard we’d be walking with Polar Bears on our safari with Nanuk Lodge near Churchill, Manitoba we were intrigued to say the least.
+In other words, you should stay away from polar bears, right?
+So when we heard we’d be walking with Polar Bears on our safari with Nanuk Lodge near Churchill, Manitoba we were intrigued, to say the least.

-Walking with Polar Bears
+Walking With Polar Bears in Churchill Manitoba

-The journey took us on a flight in a small cargo plane and then another on a tiny twin otter to a dusty air strip in the middle of nowhere.
+The journey took us on a flight in a small cargo plane and then another on a tiny twin otter to a dusty airstrip in the middle of nowhere.
 There wasn’t an ounce of civilization for 100 miles.
 We were in the middle of the Arctic Tundra surrounded by nothing but hundreds of polar bears, black bears, wolves, and moose.

-Churchill Wild has been running polar bear tours for 25 years and are the leaders in Polar Bear expeditions.
+Churchill Wild has been running polar bear tours for 25 years and is the leader in Polar Bear expeditions.
 Nanuk Lodge is their newest lodge and probably their most interesting tour.
 Our time on the tundra consisted of a mix of driving safaris and walking safaris, making for the perfect mix of adventure and relaxation.

-Polar Bear Safari
+Polar Bear Safari Video

 Subscribe to our Youtube channel for more weekly travel videos

 When walking with polar bears, you don’t want to make any wrong moves.
 The Churchill Wild guides are experts and kept us safe but it’s important to follow their rules and listen to what they had to say.

 Polar Bear Safety

 We split up into two vehicles with one group going with Andy and the other with our guide Albert.
-Each guide was armed with a shot gun and hand gun.
+Each guide was armed with a shotgun and handgun.
 But more importantly, they had several means of scaring off a polar bear before having to take any deadly force.

 Our guides were also armed with bear spray, which Andy said he has never had to use.
-He and Albert instead rely on their knowledge of bear behaviour.
+He and Albert instead rely on their knowledge of bear behavior.

 The precautions they took while approaching any animal in the wild made everyone feel at ease.
 Andy told us that he’d been guiding for years and has never once had to shoot his gun and has rarely had to use the screamers or bangers.